 Your body needs healthy fat to process protein and carbs.
 Since smoothies contain carbohydrates from fruits and veggies, add a bit of healthy fat to round out the recipe.
 A few of my go-to healthy fats are:

 The right protein can turn any smoothie into a quick, fast meal.
-I like using plant-based protein powder without any sweetener or gums to weigh it down.
-Superfoods like hemp hearts or chia seeds add protein AND healthy fat.
+I like using Homemade Protein Powder without any sweetener or gums to weigh it down.
+Superfoods like hemp hearts or chia seeds add protein, healthy fat and fiber to any smoothie.

 Leafy Greens